British tax authority faces legal challenge on stance over HSBC

 If Avaaz is unhappy with the response, it can apply to the High Court for a judicial review on whether HMRC's actions were lawful.

-Avaaz is represented by law firm Leigh Day, which represented campaign group UK Uncut in its action for a judicial review of a tax deal HMRC cut with Goldman Sachs.
+Avaaz is represented by law firm Leigh Day, which represented campaign group UK Uncut in its action for a judicial review of a tax deal HMRC cut with Goldman Sachs (GS.N).

 A High Court judge ruled in that case that HMRC had acted lawfully, but the revelation of details of the negotiations between the two sides was embarrassing for both.